Feminism

 Numerous feminist movements and ideologies have developed over the years, representing different viewpoints and political aims.
 Traditionally, since the 19th century, first-wave liberal feminism, which sought political and legal equality through reforms within a liberal democratic framework, was contrasted with labour-based proletarian women's movements that over time developed into socialist and Marxist feminism based on class struggle theory.
 Since the 1960s, both of these traditions are also contrasted with the radical feminism that arose from the radical wing of second-wave feminism and that calls for a radical reordering of society to eliminate patriarchy.
 Liberal, socialist, and radical feminism are sometimes referred to as the "Big Three" schools of feminist thought.
+Modern feminist activism, scholarship, and policy tend to define contemporary feminism as a movement grounded in human rights, solidarity, and intersectionality; for example UN Women emphasized in 2024 that "the feminist goals of intersectional justice and gender equality can only be achieved if all women and all LGBTIQ+ people are included as part of a broad, intersectional feminist movement rooted in the universality and indivisibility of human rights," while a group of 28 Nordic feminist studies departments, academic journals and feminist organizations in 2025 defined feminism as "a universal human rights movement built on solidarity, intersectionality, and compassion."

 Since the late 20th century, many newer forms of feminism have emerged.
-Some forms, such as white feminism and gender-critical feminism, have been criticized as taking into account only white, middle class, college-educated, heterosexual, or cisgender perspectives.
+Some forms, such as white feminism and trans-exclusionary radical feminism (also known as gender-critical feminism), have been criticized as taking into account only white, female, middle class, college-educated, heterosexual, or cisgender perspectives.
 These criticisms have led to the creation of ethnically specific or multicultural forms of feminism, such as black feminism and intersectional feminism.
+These criticisms have also given lead to the creation of movements such as the Men's Rights Movement.